 Most manufacturers offer charts to help you find the best fit depending on your shoe size.
 If you have really narrow or wide ankles, you might need to go one size up or down to ensure a proper fit.
 Also, make sure to wear sturdy basketball socks to minimize any friction on your skin

 There are some cheaper options which tend to lose their elasticity quickly.
 That’s bad news because these ankle braces won’t offer the same protection after a while.
 Make sure to buy quality products that don’t lose form and will remain firm enough to support your ankles even after heavy use.

 These days, there are a lot of different types of ankle braces on the market.
 In this post, I want to give an overview of the different options, so you can find the best ankle brace for you!

 Made of tight-fitting, elastic material, these sleeves offer compression and stability for sore ankles.
 They are very light, comfortable and provide pain relief, however, they cannot actually prevent ankle sprains from happening.

 The McDavid 511 is very comfortable and can be worn above or under your socks for hours without any irritations.
 It is also not “foot-specific”, so you can buy just one, and use it on the left or right foot as needed.

-Braces are far bulkier than ankle sleeves, but offer maximum protection helping to prevent or to recover from ankle sprains.
+Braces are far bulkier than ankle sleeves but offer maximum protection and help to prevent or to recover from ankle sprains.
 They come in different styles with either just a lace-up/strap combination or with additional stays or plastic inserts that increase stability even further.